Renting vs. Owning in Orlando: What You’ll Pay

 How much more does a house cost per month?

-On average, a house in Orlando costs about $1,000 more per month than a comparable apartment when you factor in rent/mortgage, utilities, insurance, maintenance, and HOA fees.
+In Orlando, owning a 3BR house costs about $1,080 more per month than renting a 2BR apartment when you factor in mortgage payments, insurance, maintenance, and utilities.

 Do houses come with higher utility bills?